nanographs/Open-Beam-Interface/readme.md

 - [x] Refactor gateware to support 16 bit grayscale vector and raster patterning (thanks Whitequark)
 - [x] Integrate refactored gateware with UI
 - [x] Make minor design-for-manufacturing and thermal changes to V1.1 PCBs (V1.1 uploaded in progress state)
-- [x] Order and test blanking and external/internal scan sellect PCBs
+- [x] Order and test blanking and external/internal scan select PCBs
-- [ ] Implement integrated UI for new 16 bit grayscale imaging, vector and raster patterning modes.
+- [ ] Implement integrated UI for new 16 bit grayscale imaging, vector, and raster patterning modes.
 - [ ] Integrate fine-grained dwell time control at the gateware level
 - [ ] Implement Metadata for saved images
 - [ ] Integrate repository into a single virtual environment and improve install instructions